brianhigh/trsgeocode/README.md

 This script serves as an example of using the following techniques:

-* Querying an ArcGIS REST API using a URL with a "GET" query string
+* Querying an ArcGIS REST API using SQL-like syntax
+* Using a URL with a "GET" query string to fetch data
 * Importing data in JSON format
 * Geocoding TRS codes using the BLM web service API
 * Importing data in XML format